Press Kit

 How the Show Began

-In the summer of 2019, three dramaturgs (Todd, Percy, and Nick) joked on a Twitter thread that they should start a podcast doing analysis of tabletop role-playing games (TTRPGs) the way they analyze a play or theatrical text.
-Almost two years later, they’re embarking on the second season of Dungeons + Drama Nerds, a podcast that does just that.
+In the summer of 2019, three dramaturgs (Todd Brian Backus, Percy, and Nick) joked on a Twitter thread that they should start a podcast doing analysis of tabletop role-playing games (TTRPGs) the way they analyze a play or theatrical text.
+Several years later, they’re doing just that.

 Reviews + Testimonials